top of page

 Good to know: Public holidays can vary across Spain

-The holidays listed above apply specifically to Andalusia and do not necessarily apply to all of Spain.
+The Spanish public holidays listed above apply specifically to Andalusia and do not necessarily apply to all of Spain.

 For example: